psychemedia/eurydice-resources/resources/__raising_the_eurydice.md

 ```

-With the wreck now in shallower water, further clearing of the wreck could be acheived, and a start made on removing he main mast.
+With the wreck now in shallower water, further clearing of the wreck could be achieved, and a start made on removing he main mast.
 Attention was also paid to security concerns regarding entering and inspecting the cabins and retrieving valuable effects.
 Was there treasure on board?!

 ```{admonition} THE EURYDICE. - Thursday, July 25th, 1878